Johnny McDaid

-Johnny McDaid (born 24 July 1976) is a Northern Irish singer-songwriter, musician and record producer.
+Johnny McDaid (born 24 July 1976) is an Irish singer-songwriter, musician and record producer.
 He is a member of Snow Patrol and a former member of Vega4.
-McDaid has written songs with artists including Ed Sheeran, Westlife, P!nk and Robbie Williams.
+McDaid has written songs with artists including Westlife, Pink and Robbie Williams.
+He is a frequent collaborator with singer-songwriter Ed Sheeran and co-wrote the pop song "Shape of You".

 Early life

-One of seven children of John and Pauline McDaid, McDaid attended St Brigid's Primary School, Carnhill, and St Columb's College.
+Johnny McDaid was born on 24 July 1976 in Dublin, Ireland and raised in Derry, Northern Ireland.
+He is one of seven children of John and Pauline McDaid, He attended St Brigid's Primary School, Carnhill, and St Columb's College.

 Musical career

 McDaid was the singer and songwriter of the band Vega4, whose second album You and Others was produced by Jacknife Lee.
-Its first single, "Life Is Beautiful", was featured on the US Contemporary Radio Charts Top 40 for 12 weeks in 2007, and was the song used for the theatrical trailer of My Sister's Keeper.
+Its first single, "Life Is Beautiful", was featured on the US Contemporary Radio Charts Top 40 for 12 weeks in 2007.
 In 2009, McDaid was the first person to sign to Snow Patrol's publishing company, Polar Patrol Publishing.

 McDaid went on to play guitar and piano and sing backing vocals in the alternative rock band Snow Patrol.
-While on the road with Snow Patrol, McDaid was developing his unique style of writing and working with artists in a variety of genres, scoring a hit with Example's "Say Nothing" which went to number 2 in the UK singles chart in 2012.
+While on tour with Snow Patrol, McDaid was developing his style of writing and working with artists in a variety of genres, scoring a hit with Example's "Say Nothing" which reached number 2 in the UK singles chart in 2012.

 In January 2013, McDaid and Gary Lightbody performed at the "Sons & Daughters" concert in Derry, McDaid's hometown, to mark the opening of the city's UK City of Culture year.
 In early 2013, McDaid moved to Nashville, Tennessee with singer-songwriter Ed Sheeran to work with him on his second album.
 Sheeran and McDaid are close friends and later moved to Los Angeles together to continue working on Sheeran's second record.
-In November 2013, Sheeran posted a picture of himself and McDaid on Instagram stating that they had been making the record together for two years and that it was now complete.
-Sheeran's X album was released in June 2014 with McDaid having co-written seven of the songs, including "Photograph", which went on to go platinum and win a BMI Pop Award, and hit song "Bloodstream", which was nominated for Best Song Musically and Lyrically at the 2016 Ivor Novello Awards.
+Sheeran's X album was released in June 2014 with McDaid having co-written seven of the songs, including "Photograph", which won a BMI Pop Award, and hit song "Bloodstream", which was nominated for Best Song Musically and Lyrically at the 2016 Ivor Novello Awards.
 The album was nominated for Album of the Year at the 57th Grammy Awards, McDaid's first Grammy nomination.
-While the album did not go on to win the Grammy, it did go on to with the 2015 BRIT Award for Album of the Year.
+While the album did not win the Grammy, it did go on to with the 2015 BRIT Award for Album of the Year.